lupyuen/lupyuen.github.io/src/usb3.md

 Port USB0 isn't documented, but it appears in the __Memory Mapping__ of [__Allwinner A64 User Manual__](https://github.com/lupyuen/pinephone-nuttx/releases/download/doc/Allwinner_A64_User_Manual_V1.1.pdf).
 (Page 73)

-_They work differently?_
+_But they look so different in the pic..._

+That's because...

 -   Only __Port USB0__ supports [__USB On-The-Go (OTG)__](https://lupyuen.github.io/articles/usb3#ehci-is-simpler-than-usb-on-the-go).

     Which means if we connect PinePhone to a computer, it will appear as a USB Drive.
 (Assuming the right drivers are started)

-    (That's why Port USB0 is exposed as the External USB Port on PinePhone)
+    That's why Port USB0 is exposed as the __External USB Port__ on PinePhone.

 -   Both __USB0 and USB1__ support [__USB Enhanced Host Controller Interface (EHCI)__](https://lupyuen.github.io/articles/usb3#usb-enhanced-host-controller-interface).

-    Which will work only as a USB Host (not USB Device)
+    Which will work only as a USB Host.
+(Not USB Device)

+    And that's perfectly OK for the __LTE Modem__ on USB1.

 TODO